Teoroo-CMC/PiNN/doc/ase.rst

 possible, so as to avoid the expensive reconstruction of the compute graph.
 However, the graph will be reconstructed if the pbc condition of the input ``Atoms`` changed.
-Also, the predictor must be reset if it is interupted for some reason.
+Also, the predictor must be reset if it is interupted for some reasons.